actionsflow/actionsflow/docs/concepts.md

           echo link: $link
 ```

-Then, Actionsflow will call [RSS trigger](https://github.com/actionsflow/actionsflow/blob/main/packages/actionsflow/src/triggers/rss.ts) and [RSS trigger](./triggers/rss.md) will return data of the feed items in JSON format.
-Actionsflow will generate a standard Github actions workflow file after some caching and deduplication work.
+Then, Actionsflow will call [RSS trigger](https://github.com/actionsflow/actionsflow/blob/main/packages/actionsflow/src/triggers/rss.ts) (more info [here](./triggers/rss.md)) and return data of the RSS feed items in JSON format.
+To do this, Actionsflow generates a standard Github actions workflow file, after doing some caching and deduplication work.

-The built workflow file looks like this:
+The standard Github actions workflow file it generates looks like this:

 ```yaml
 "on":